Relational Infrastructure

 What it is

 In physics, potential energy is stored and waiting; kinetic energy is in motion.
 Shared spaces work the same way.
-A quiet elevator, a checkout line, a waiting room, a sidewalk: each holds potential social energy, stored in the simple fact that strangers are physically together with nothing between them but habit.
-One comment about someone's shoes converts it to kinetic energy, and the whole space can change.
-Sometimes the comment lands flat and the energy dissipates.
-That risk is why most of it stays stored forever.
+A quiet elevator, a checkout line, a waiting room, a sidewalk: each holds potential social energy, stored in the simple fact that strangers are physically together with nothing between them but habit and hesitation.
+One comment about someone's shoes converts it to kinetic energy, and the whole space can change, the line starts talking, the waiting room warms up.
+Sometimes the comment lands flat and the energy just dissipates.
+That risk of a flat landing is why almost all of it stays stored forever.

 Why it matters

 Once you see spaces this way, errands stop being dead time and start being rooms full of unused connection: neighborhoods, coffee shops, parades, sporting events, airports, public pools.
-The people and places for your next friendship already exist.
-What's usually missing is only the transition, and anyone present can be the one who makes it.
-Nobody is coming to convert the energy for you.
+The people and places for your next friendship already exist, all around you, most days.
+What's usually missing is only the transition, the first small move, and anyone present is allowed to make it.
+Nobody is coming to convert the energy for you, and the longer you wait for someone else to start, the more of it goes to waste.

 What to practice

-• Say the small thing: the shoes, the dog, the game on the TV
+• Say the small thing: the shoes, the dog, the game on the TV, the weather that everyone's already feeling

 • Ask a question instead of standing in silence, in lines, elevators, and lobbies

-• Accept that some attempts dissipate; that's physics, not a verdict on you
+• Accept that some attempts dissipate; that's physics, not a referendum on you

 • Create potential energy for others: sit near people, pick the common table, slow down